The following principles guide the structure and conduct of the Baltimore Dakota Learning Camps.

 Who Goes on Travel for BDLC?

-- Site visits are taken by the Presbytery of Baltimore BDLC camp leadership members each spring to meet with camp partners.
+- Site visits are taken by the Presbytery of Baltimore BDLC camp leadership members or substitutes approved by BDSC each spring to meet with camp partners.

-- The BDLC Partners’ Annual Business Meeting will include one BDSC camp representative for each camp and one or two DP partners from each of the BDLC camps.
+- The BDLC Partners’ Annual Business Meeting will include one BDSC camp representative for each camp, the BDSC Chair and Vice Chair (when serving) starting the year before the BDLC partnership signing (October of 2024).
+The BDSC Chair and Vice Chair will also attend in the partnership signing year (October 2025).
 This meeting is to take place at the Fall Stated Meeting of the Dakota Presbytery.

 - Two members of the BDSC will attend the Spring Stated meeting of the Dakota Presbytery as budget funds allow.
 BDSC will make the decision regarding who will attend this meeting and will consider site visits that could be combined with the DP meeting.
 Site visit budgets may be expanded to allow for attendance at the DP meeting, and budget requests will be considered by the BDSC.
 BDSC members who wish to attend the DP meeting and pay their own travel costs may do so and should bring this request to the BDSC for approval.